-You can have your Part D late enrollment penalty automatically withdrawn from your checking or savings account; or credit/debit card.
+You can have your premiums automatically withdrawn from your checking or savings account; or credit/debit card.
 Your payments will be withdrawn monthly.
 Deductions are made on the third day of the month.

 You can enroll in the Automatic Payment Option (APO) in one of three ways: